The History of WBLN, Channel 15, Bloomington, IL

 Country music and local sports were represented with The “Hillbilly Jamboree” hosted by local radio personality (WHOW, Clinton, IL) “Uncle Johnny Barton,” which aired on Wednesday from 8 to 9 pm and “Sports Round Table” was a weekly sports talk show with local coaches hosted by sports director Don McKellar on Monday nights at 9:30.

 In 1958, listings from TV Guide, at least two more locally produced shows were listed with those above.
 “Randy Bramble” was listed as a music program airing late Sunday at 10:20 pm, and “Church in the Home” aired on Sundays at 6 pm.

 (ad from the Bloomington Pantagraph and the Ann Hill Collection)

-Unfortunately, her show was short-lived as, she went on to say, "Shortly thereafter, the tube blew and that was the end of my television career."
-She also said her father actually bought some of the WBLN stock after she was hired.
+Unfortunately, her show was short-lived as she went on to say, "Shortly after that, the tube blew, and that was the end of my television career."
+She also said her father bought some of the WBLN stock after she was hired.
 Ann was a mother of three children at the time.
 She was a graduate of Illinois Wesleyan University with a BFA in Theater.
 She celebrated her 86th birthday in October of 2016.

 A TV Guide page showing programming in central Illinois on the final day

 of broadcasting of WBLN.
-The final tube in the transmitter failed sometime
+The klystron tube in the transmitter failed sometime

 during the 6 pm hour, perhaps during the local news or during